- 12 hours ago

 What is the reaction to the Super League?

 The key reason for this is the financial power of the Premier League.
-During the 2023 January transfer window, the Premier League spent €830 million on new signings.
+For example, during the 2023 January transfer window, the Premier League spent €830 million on new signings.
 This compared to Ligue 1 (€127m), Bundesliga (€68m), La Liga (€32m) and Serie A (€31m).

 It has been argued that there is already a Super League in football, the Premier League, with every other domestic league becoming a feeder league.

-Thus, a European Super League is required to help bring back some competitive balance and increase the revenues of teams from non-English leagues.
+Thus, a European Super League could help bring back some competitive balance and increase the revenues of teams from non-English leagues.

 The fact that the revamped Super League is not a closed-shop has also answered the biggest issue fans had with the original launch.